Standing in the card aisle looking for a Mother’s Day card, you freeze. [The same holds true for all holidays and required gift-giving celebrations.]

 The pressure to be fake on Mother’s Day (or other celebratory days) hurts both Mothers and Daughters.

-Ironically it paints you both into a corner that precludes any real conversation that could bring you closer to a real connection.
-As it is…you are in the card aisle caught between two impossible choices.
+Ironically it paints you both into a corner that precludes any candid conversation that could bring you closer to a real connection.
+As it is…you are in the card aisle, caught between two impossible choices.

-- Do nothing and you might as well take out a billboard saying “I hate my mother” or “I am a horrible daughter.”
+- Do nothing, and you might as well take out a billboard saying, “I hate my mother,” or better yet, “I am a horrible daughter.”

 Wouldn’t it be great if daughters weren’t faced with the impossible choice of honoring their mothers at the expense of honoring themselves?

-What if we as a culture could honor all mothering relationships in all of its complexity and authentic beauty without the phony commercial overlay that restricts us all.
+What if we as a culture could honor all mothering relationships in all of their complexity and authentic beauty without the phony commercial overlay that restricts us all?